paigautam/CVPR21_FastSinkhornFilters/README.md

   - A comparison to pointwise functional-map conversion, by converting a ground truth *Adjoint Map* operator (which we prove in the paper to be optimal for transferring delta functions necessary to establish a pointwise correspondence).
 <img src="Figures/SinkvsNN.png" width="600" height="450">

   - Comparing the original and *Sinkhornized* versions of **ICP** and **Zoomout** refinement algorithms.
-We show the geodesic-error curves and also visualize the ground-truth error map like this:
+We show the geodesic-error curves and also visualize the ground-truth error map:
    <img src="Figures/ICP_ZM_errors.png" width="550" height="800">